renovate-bot/khulnasoft-lab-_-goanalyzer/README.md

 Running on :8000...
 ```

-Navigate to `localhost:8000` and you should see the Go Report Card front page.
+Navigate to `localhost:8000` and you should see the Go Analyzer front page.

 ### Command Line Interface